Pelle the Conqueror: Development

 Bille August co-adapted and directed Pelle the Conqueror out of an ambition to make an epic film.

-The film, based on the 1910 novel of the same name by Martin Andersen Nexø, was a co-production by Danish and Swedish companies.
+The film, based on the 1906 novel of the same name by Martin Andersen Nexø, was a co-production by Danish and Swedish companies.
 As the story had both Danish and Swedish elements, cooperation between producers in both countries had practical benefit.

 The screenplay, by director Bille August, Per Olov Enquist, Max Lundgren, and Bjarne Reuter, adapted only the first Boyhood part of Nexø's four-volume work.
 August decided to film the novel, considered essential reading in Denmark, and he wanted to make an epic film.
+August wrote a screenplay based on the second part Apprenticeship but had no immediate plans to film it.

 For the title role, Pelle Hvenegaard, who was 11, was cast after August and the crew auditioned 3,000 children.
 August decided on Hvenegaard, who he said demonstrated concentration, patience and self-control.
 The boy was coincidentally named after the character in Nexø's book, as are many boys in Denmark, given the decades-long popularity of the book.

 Filming

 The film marked the first collaboration between production designer Anna Asp, who had previously worked on Offret (1986), and August, who had attended a Stockholm school of photography with her.
 Asp said that in designing the house seen in Pelle the Conqueror, she wanted to evoke a prison, and thus built the walls and painted them black and white.

-Filming took place for nearly six months.
+Filming took place for nearly six months over a one year period, with a long break to wait for winter.
 Its budget of $4.5 million, secured from the Danish and Swedish film institutes, made it one of the most costly films made in the Scandinavian countries.